French Family Association

 1704 Apr 22 – Prudence Gavit’s parents, Ezekiel Gavit and Hannah Wilcox, married in Westerly, RI.

 1719 – David Cargill emigrated from Ireland to America among thousands of other Scots-Irish who came that same year.
 He had a close connection with William French, which occurred between 1719-1733 (15 years) or earlier in Ireland.
-This group of Irish settlers headed for the frontiers of Maine and New Hampshire.
+This group of Irish settlers headed for the frontiers of Maine and New Hampshire, and most likely William French was together with him on this ship.

 1739 -- On 1 Mar 1739 William married Prudence Gavitt in Westerly, Washington, RI, where they both resided.
 Land deed issued to William in Westerly, RI, shopkeeper, by Exekiel Gavit in 1739.